How to Make Coffee Using a Stovetop Percolator

 - Coffee scale (or measuring spoon)

-- Stovetop percolator*
+- Stovetop percolator* (like one of these)

 * A stovetop percolator is nothing more than a kettle with a system inside to draw hot water from the bottom to the top so that it can trickle back down through the coffee grounds, a process called percolation.
 In most cases, this is a pot with a small reservoir at the bottom and a central tube that runs to the top.
 At the top is a filter-basket containing ground coffee.